OpenLogos

 system were ported and adapted to the open source version of Logos.

-for the Linux platform (32-bit) and PostgreSQL as database is available
+Current releases for the Linux platform (32-bit) and PostgreSQL as

 The tools consist of